Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

   a lot of useful functions, but you only want to use a small handful of them.
 In JavaScript, you only have two options:

-  1. Import the big library and just use it.
+  * Import the big library and just use it.

-  2. Create a fork of the library, remove all the things you don't use, and then import the fork.
+  * Create a fork of the library, remove all the things you don't use, and then import the fork.

   Neither option is very good: importing the big library bloats up the size of your JavaScript files, which means longer downloads for people visiting your website.
-And creating/maintaining a fork is time-consuming and tedious.
+And creating / maintaining a fork is time-consuming and tedious.

   But if the compiler can automatically remove dead code, then you have a third option:

-  3. Import the big library and just use it.
+  * Import the big library and just use it.
 The compiler will automatically remove anything you don't use.

   Okay, so let's just write a dead code remover for JavaScript!
 There's two major JavaScript compilers that can remove dead code:

-  1. The `UglifyJS <https://github.com/mishoo/UglifyJS2>`_ minifier removes dead code, but only if it can prove that the code is pure.
+  * The `UglifyJS <https://github.com/mishoo/UglifyJS2>`_ minifier removes dead code, but only if it can prove that the code is pure.
 Because JavaScript code can have arbitrary side effects, it's *extremely* hard to prove that a particular function is pure.